WGMU RADIO’S RULES, REGULATIONS, SUGGESTIONS, AND PROFESSIONALISM POLICY FOR WGMU MEMBERS

 - WGMU Radio is George Mason University’s student-run and operated radio station.
 We are a division of University Life’s Office of Student Media.
 We have staff offices in The Hub within the Office of Student Media.
 Our on-air and production studios are located on the ground floor of the George W. Johnson Center on the Fairfax Campus.
 Our practice studio, used to train new broadcasters, is situated within our staff offices.

 - The General Manager, at times, may be referred to as GM.
-The Music Director may be referred to as MD, the Independent Local Music Director (ILMD), and the Social Media Director as (SM).
+The Music Director may be referred to as MD.

-- The Program Director and the Marketing Director are the broadcaster’s first point of contact for most matters here at WGMU.
+- The MD and Program Director are the broadcaster’s first point of contact for most matters here at WGMU.
 The broadcaster shall consult the GM if they can’t solve the matter.
-If urgent and both the Program Director and Marketing Director are not available, contact the GM.
+If urgent and both the MD and Program Director are not available, contact the GM.

 - PSA refers to public service announcements.